symphoniacloud/coffee-store-cdk/README.md

 ### "CDK as build tool"

 Using `NodejsFunction` makes CDK a build tool and not just a deployment tool.
-In the past I've been hesitant to use this feature since it didn't feel like it worked well for me.

-As of August 2022, however, I feel like `NodejsFunction` is probably "good enough" for many small to medium size TS Lambda projects.
+Fellow old-timey developers like me might be concerned by this, however I feel like `NodejsFunction` is "good enough" for many small to medium size TS Lambda projects.

-If you'd like more control over your build process then swap `NodejsFunction` for the standard CDK `Function` construct, and add a _build_ phase to your project.
+If you'd like more control over your build process then swap `NodejsFunction` for the standard [CDK `Function` construct](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda.Function.html), and add a _build_ phase to your project.
 To see an example of this, including a wrapper script for ESBuild, see the [earlier version of this project](https://github.com/symphoniacloud/coffee-store-cdk/tree/57a209a28be7eabe468125ea1d5dc0f81433fcd2).

 ## Prerequisites